Only courses designated as lecture, laboratory, or seminar are reported in the small class report presented to the Coordinating Board.

 A small class is one that does not meet the minimum number of students: twelve students for undergraduate courses and six students for graduate courses.
 The Office of Undergraduate Studies & Academic Partnerships begins sharing reports of small classes with the Deans six weeks prior to the start of each term (short terms inclusive).
 The week before each term, Deans will receive a daily report for that term only.

-For the final report, by the 4th class day (2nd class day during summer term), colleges must send justifications via an approval form for small classes to the Associate Provost for Undergraduate Studies.
+For the final report, by the 4th class day (2nd class day during summer term), colleges must send justifications via a Request to Offer Low Enrollment Class Form to the Associate Provost for Undergraduate Studies.
 Only the following THECB justifications will be accepted:

-Code 4: Bracketed and interdepartmental (cross-listed) courses taught as a single class by the same faculty at the same station, provided that the combined courses do not constitute a small class** (Request Form to Offer Cross-listed or Backeted Courses)
+- Code 4: Bracketed and interdepartmental (cross-listed) courses taught as a single class by the same faculty at the same station, provided that the combined courses do not constitute a small class** (Request to Offer Cross Listed or Bracketed Course Form)

 **Bracketed courses require submission of a syllabus for both the undergraduate and graduate courses offered to comply with SACS accreditation requirements.